 - Top Tier Transitional Care Model (A nurse-led hospital discharge and home follow-up program for chronically ill older adults).
 See evidence summary here, including effects on rehospitalizations and health care costs.

 - Near Top Tier Healthy Living Partnerships to Prevent Diabetes (HELP PD) (A community-based lifestyle weight-loss program for overweight or obese adults with prediabetes).
-See evidence summary here, including effects on weight and fasting blood glucose over two years.
+See evidence summary here, including effects on weight and other diabetes risk factors over two years.

 Substance Abuse Prevention and Treatment:

 - Top Tier LifeSkills Training (A middle-school substance abuse prevention program).
 See evidence summary here, including effects on smoking initiation and drunkenness over five to six years.

 - Top Tier Staying Free (A low-cost smoking cessation program for hospitalized smokers who are willing to make a quit attempt).
 See evidence summary here, including effects on confirmed abstinence from smoking.